 - Memory and concentration impairment

-Impact on Physical and Mental Health
+Impact of Financial Stress on Physical and Mental Health

 Anxiety and depression are two of the most common effects of financial stress.
 These two conditions usually go hand-in-hand.
 Stress resulting from financial struggles such as unexpected expenses, saving for retirement, and out-of-pocket healthcare expenses are the major culprits.